arusoftwaresolutions/power_hacks_hackathon/README.md

 - Resources have categories, difficulty levels, and tags
 - Moderator/Admin can publish new resources (safety‑checked)

-### 5. File Uploads (DigitalOcean Spaces)
+### 5. File Uploads (Object Storage)
 - Backend exposes a **signed URL** endpoint for uploads
-- Frontend (or other clients) can use the signed URL to upload directly to Spaces/S3
+- Frontend (or other clients) can use the signed URL to upload directly to an S3-compatible bucket
+- You can back this with Supabase Storage (via S3 gateway) or any other S3-compatible provider
 - Keeps the API stateless for large files and reduces attack surface

 ---